daviddeejjames/box-world-clone/README.md

-# box-world-clone
+# 📦 box-world-clone

-Clone of the Box World DOS game made in [Godot](https://godotengine.org/) as a game dev learning exercise
+A clone of the Box World DOS game.

+Clone made in [Godot](https://godotengine.org/) as a game dev learning exercise.

 Art assets by [Kenney](https://kenney.nl/assets/1-bit-platformer-pack)